 What is an Assured Shorthold Tenancy?

-Most tenancies will automatically be Assured Shorthold Tenancies (ASTs), provided the rent is under £25,000 a year and the property is let to private individuals.
-Tenancies are usually granted for an initial fixed term of either 6 to 12 months.
-When the fixed term has expired the landlord is able to regain possession of the property provided he gives two months written notice to the tenant with the legal time period as determined by the current law at the time of serving notice.
+Most tenancies will automatically be Assured Shorthold Tenancies (ASTs), provided the rent is under £100,000 a year and the property is let to private individuals.
+Tenancies are usually granted for an initial minimum fixed term of 6 months and up to 12 months.
+When the fixed term has expired the landlord is able to regain possession of the property provided he gives written notice to the tenant with the legal time period as determined by the current law at the time of serving notice.
 In addition, where at least six months of rent is unpaid, a minimum four-week notice period will be required.
 If less than six months of rent is unpaid, then the notice period is six months.
 The Landlord can then apply through the court to seek a Possession Order.
 Legal notice periods are subject to periodic change, therefore the requirement current at the time must be checked before issuing notice for whatever reason.

 Health and Safety, and other Legal Requirements

 The following requirements are the responsibility of the owner (landlord).
 Where we are managing the property they are also our responsibility.
 Therefore, where we are managing, we will ensure compliance, any costs of which will be the responsibility of the landlord.